Categorical Complexity: Functors

 \subsubsection{Complexity of the image functor with respect to mixed complexity in $\opcat{SL}$ and $\opcat{SA}$}

-Mixed computation is much more powerful than limit computation and we are unable to resolve the following question which we posit as the categorical analog of the P vs NP question in the categories $\opcat{SL}$ and $\opcat{SA}$.
+Mixed computation is much more powerful than limit computation and we are unable to resolve the following question which we posit as the categorical analog of the P vs NP question in the categories $\opcat{SL}$ and $\opcat{SA}$ (refer to the discussion in the beginning of this section).